‘Criminal Minds’ Writer Erica Messer Reveals The Pain Of Losing Hotch But Isn’t Allowed To Talk About Thomas Gibson

 Thomas Gibson’s character was allowed to remain alive, in Criminal Minds plotline, for the sake of all involved, even though as Erica Messer said, it would have been far more realistic to have explained that he had suddenly died in a car crash.
 Erica Messer explained she had lost people in real life that way, never getting to see them again.
 Still, when one has a choice, well she could not bring herself to kill Hotch.

-Since Thomas Gibson’s departure from Criminal Minds was out of her hands it has been much nicer thinking of Hotch as spending time with Jack than having the beloved character die.
+Since Thomas Gibson’s departure from Criminal Minds was out of her hands, it has been much nicer thinking of Hotch as spending time with Jack than having the beloved character die.
 No one, not cast, crew or fans wanted to see Hotch die.

 Erica Messer told TV Guide, there has been “no discussion” of bringing Thomas Gibson back to Criminal Minds.
 When asked if Thomas Gibson might return to Criminal Minds at some point in the future, Erica Messer indicated she has little hope for the immediate future, but perhaps some day.